wendyyng/react-portfolio/README.md

-# Portfolio Website featuring Personal Chatbot Powered by GPT-3.5 Turbo API
+# Portfolio Website featuring Personal Chatbot Powered by GPT-4o-mini API

 A fully responsive portfolio website featuring a personal chatbot that answers questions about my background, skills, and projects.
 This website can be installed as a Progressive Web App (PWA) on desktop and mobile devices for offline viewing.
 See the backend's repo here: https://github.com/wendyyng/wendy-bot